AhmedSalih3d/SPHExample/README.md

 | Version | Description |
 |---------|-------------|
+| 0.6.5 | This update introduces three main changes.
+1) A linearized density diffusion term is available, which is faster than the original diffusion term, 2) it is now possible to save simulation data into one single file, instead of multiples, thereby saving simulation time, 3) the code has been optimized for performance, with a 10-20% speedup in execution time.
 | 0.6.4 | Solidified the interface for specifying geometry grouping and details.
 The dict approach in earlier versions was good, but limited the expandability of the software.
 Also added the extra plot of the time steps and iterations taken at the end
 | 0.6.3 | Added support for automatic visualization through log opening using Notepad, enabled by default.
 Can be controlled through SimMetaData settings.
 Also added `CloseHDFVTKManually` which can be used in cases where a simulation is stopped by user or crashes to fix "faulty" hdfvtk files (i.e. hdfvtk files which were not closed during simulation run).
 | 0.6.2 | Added support for automatic visualization through Paraview.
 Enabled by default and can be turned of through SimMetaData settings in each example.
 Version of Paraview at minimum 5.12 to be used |